 Work with a Skilled Insurance Attorney: (888) 493-1629

 If your insurance company has mistreated you, it is critical you contact an attorney whom you can trust to stand up for your rights.
 At Arnold & Itkin, we are committed to the success of our clients.
 If you are dealing with a complicated or delayed claim, whether it's a homeowner claim, a car insurance claim, or a natural disaster claim, we encourage you to contact us immediately.

-Four different reasons why you should give us a call now:
+Four different reasons why you should give our Houston insurance delay lawyers a call now:

 - We have recovered billions of dollars for our clients.

 - We have won hundreds of cases worth $1 million or more.

 - We offer contingency fees, so you don't pay unless we win.

 - We have won record-setting verdicts and settlements.